What is cross-laminated timber?

 - Once the panel has fully cured, any openings, or holes can be pre-cut or pre-drilled in the factory.

-To learn more about how CLT panels are made, watch this video.
+Learn more about how CLT panels are made

 What are the advantages of CLT?